juicedata/juicefs-csi-driver/docs/en/guide/cache.md

 ## Dedicated cache cluster {#dedicated-cache-cluster}

 :::note
-Dedicated cluster is only supported in JuiceFS Cloud Service & Enterprise, Community Edition is not supported.
+Dedicated cache cluster is only supported in JuiceFS Cloud Service & Enterprise Edition, Community Edition is not supported.
 :::

-Kubernetes containers are usually ephemeral, a [distributed cache cluster](https://juicefs.com/docs/cloud/guide/cache#client-cache-sharing) built on top of ever-changing containers is unstable, which really hinders cache utilization.
-For this type of situation, you can deploy a [dedicated cache cluster](https://juicefs.com/docs/cloud/guide/cache#dedicated-cache-cluster) to achieve a stable cache service.
+Kubernetes containers are usually ephemeral, a [distributed cache cluster](/docs/cloud/guide/distributed-cache) built on top of ever-changing containers is unstable, which really hinders cache utilization.
+For this type of situation, you can deploy a [dedicated cache cluster](/docs/cloud/guide/distributed-cache#dedicated-cache-cluster) to achieve a stable cache service.

 Use below example to deploy a StatefulSet of JuiceFS clients, together they form a stable JuiceFS cache group.